lynchaj/nhyodyne/6502PROC/README.md

 ### MONITOR
 This is a simple monitor program, see the "monitor" section of this document for usage instructions.
+"Monitor" requires that the UART is properly initialized.

 It assumes that the 65C02 board is set for IOPage 03.
         * remember that bit A15 is inverted on the board so the dip switch is set to $83.